Skip to main content

 School of Politics and International Relations

-The School of Politics and International Relations welcomes independently-funded Post-Doc and research fellows who would like to work with our staff on areas of mutual research interest.
-For details on our main areas of research see here.
-Potential applicants for the various fellowship schemes should in the first instance contact the Research Manager with any enquiries.
+The School of Politics and International Relations welcomes independently-funded postdoctoral and research fellows who wish to work with our staff on areas of mutual research interest.

 The British Academy Postdoctoral Fellowships are three-year Fellowship awards made to an annual cohort of early career researchers who are within 3 years of completing their PhD.
 Applicants must be supported by the UK host institution in which they wish to hold the Fellowship.
 In addition, they must be a UK or EEA national, or have completed a doctorate at a UK university.
 Any applicant who does not fall into one of these categories must demonstrate a strong prior association with the UK academic community.